-• Pumping and pipeline maintenance expenses have increased since the prior year due to an increase in operations and maintenance related expenses incurred for the TLID #1.
+- General and administrative expenses have increased since the prior year due to an increase in engineering expenses incurred in relation to the South System. - Pumping and pipeline maintenance expenses have decreased since the prior year due to a decrease in operations and maintenance related expenses incurred for the TLID #1.